isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 ## The Film Component

-In this section we will create the `Film` Component, add it to the App and add some more fields to our query.
+In this section we will create the `Film` component, add it to the App and add some more fields to our query.

 First we go back to the [API Explorer](https://api.graphcms.com/simple/v1/swapi) to compose the new query and decide what data we need: